anoma/nspec/docs/architecture-2/engines/index.juvix.md

     import tutorial.engines.Ticker as Ticker open using {TickerFamily; zeroTicker};
     ```

+    !!! note

+        This module is not intended to be translated to Isabelle, as it contains
+        unsopported definitions.
+It is used to provide a high-level overview of the
+        engine families used.

 # Anoma Engine Families

 In Anoma, an **engine** represents a computational process characterised by its